 Do you have other effective discipline tools, do share them with me in the comments below!

-To find out more about the exact words to use during time-in and positive time-out, sign up for the Positive Parenting Learning Series where I provide authentic case studies and step-by-step suggestions on the words to use.
+To find out more about how to manage children’s outbursts, sign up for my free Managing Meltdowns 5-day email series, where I provide authentic case studies and step-by-step suggestions on how to share your calm instead of joining in the chaos.

 Learn more about other alternatives to time-out: